aspectran/aspectran.github.io/_pages/en/docs/architecture/aspectran-session-manager.md

 ### 4.1.
 Separation of New and Regular Sessions

 - **Problem**: Web crawlers, bots, load balancer health checks, etc., may create sessions without actual interaction, leading to a large accumulation of unnecessary "ghost sessions."
-- **Solution**: Aspectran differentiates between "new sessions" (no attributes stored) and "regular sessions" (at least one attribute stored) and applies different timeouts accordingly.
+- **Solution**: Aspectran considers a session a "new session" only for the first request after its creation, applying a special timeout.
+From the second request onwards, it is promoted to a "regular session" and the normal timeout is applied.

 ### 4.2.
 Detailed Configuration Item Analysis